fogus/spiel/kartenspiel/tori-poker/README.markdown

 A game of *Tori Poker* is played over the course of a number of rounds.
 The number of rounds in a game doesn't matter and can be limited or expanded as the participants desire.
 Each rounds consists of a number of steps:

  * Hands are dealt
- * Betting commences
+ * Buy-in bet occurs
- * Community cards are revealed
+ * Community cards are revealed, with bets interspersed
- * Betting continues
  * Hands are revealed
  * Chips are paid

-TODO

 Community cards
 ---------------